Lamborghini Urus SUV review

 - Terrifying running costs

-There's no shortage of rivals at the top end of the SUV market, and each has a distinct character.
-The Maserati Levante is a sporty choice while the Bentley Bentayga treads a more luxurious path.
-The Rolls-Royce Cullinan, meanwhile, promises new heights of SUV opulence – and the Lamborghini Urus pledges to do the same thing for performance.
+The Urus has plenty of competitors at the higher end of the SUV market, all of which have their own unique character.
+The Maserati Levante is a sporty choice while the Bentley Bentayga is more luxury-focused.
+The Rolls-Royce Cullinan pushes the SUV opulence to new levels and the Lamborghini Urus aims to do the same thing for performance.

-The fact that the Urus shares its underpinnings with the Porsche Cayenne and Audi SQ7 might not sound inspiring, but Lamborghini's engineers have given the platform a fundamental makeover with the aim of making it drive like a car wearing the 'Raging Bull' badge should.
-The Urus is also the first Lamborghini in years to use a V8 engine – it's based on the one from the Cayenne Turbo, but its twin turbochargers and cooling system have been reworked to deliver a supercar-esque 641bhp.
+The Urus shares its underpinnings with the Porsche Cayenne and Audi SQ7, and although that might not sound inspiring, Lamborghini’s engineers have worked hard to give the platform a thorough makeover to make it drive like a car worthy of the ‘Raging Bull’ badge.
+The Urus is also the first Lamborghini in years to come powered by a V8 engine – this is based on the same one used for the Porsche Cayenne Turbo, albeit with revisions to the cooling system and twin-turbochargers that allow it to deliver a supercar-esque power figure of 641bhp.

-This is enough to take the Urus – which is over five metres long and weighs 2.2 tonnes – from 0-62mph in just 3.6 seconds, on its way to a top speed of 189mph.
-That's not just fast for an SUV, but deep into supercar territory.
-Also bound to appease those who reject the idea of a Lamborghini SUV is the way the Urus corners.
-As well as the inevitable four-wheel drive system, there are active anti-roll bars that mechanically resist body lean, or can be slackened off for extra off-road agility.
+This power means the Urus can go from 0-62mph in just 3.6 seconds and carry on to a top speed of 189mph, despite being five metres long and weighing in at 2.2 tonnes.
+Not only is that impressive for an SUV, those numbers are right in supercar territory.
+The Urus’s handling is also thoroughly impressive, and bound to appease sceptics of the Lamborghini SUV.
+All this is possible thanks to the four-wheel-drive system and active anti-roll bars that mechanically resist body lean, or can be slackened off for extra off-road agility.
 Rear-wheel steering helps to disguise the car's huge scale by allowing a sharper turn-in, and all this sophisticated kit is controlled by a central 'Tamburo' drive control system.

 Within that, 'corsa' (race) mode best showcases exactly what the Urus can do, although 'sport' is more balanced and you'll want to use 'strada' (road) for much of your daily driving.
 The Urus still feels urgent and highly strung even in that most civilised of modes, though, and the firm ride never lets you forget that comfortable cruising is relatively low on Lamborghini's priority list.
 Those accustomed to Lamborghini's supercars will undoubtedly find the Urus a little uninvolving by comparison – it's not as rich in feel as the lighter and lower Huracan and Aventador, but it's nevertheless astonishing for an SUV.